Estimated reading time: 14 minutes

-However, others might jump on a deal because it’s happening the moment they find the coupon, even if it’s not part of their plan.
+However, others might jump on a deal because it’s happening when they find the coupon, even if it’s not part of their plan.

-Why would any consumer pass up a deal on a product that they usually buy what’s on sale, and now they’ve found a coupon?
+Why would any consumer pass up a deal on a product they usually buy that’s on sale, and now they’ve found a coupon?

-It seems too good to be accurate, but that’s the marketing and sales strategy doing its job again.
+It seems too good to be accurate, but the marketing and sales strategy is doing its job again.

 In-Store Specials – Sales Strategy 4

-From a different product that the grocery store receives to push the effect that they want to offer their most prized customers is all part of a supermarket sales strategy.
+The grocery store receives a different product to push the effect that they want to offer their most prized customers is part of a supermarket sales strategy.